crossplane/docs/content/knowledge-base/guides/connection-details.md

 ## Connection secrets in Composite Resource Definitions

-The CompositeResourceDefinintion (`XRD`), can restrict which secrets keys are put in the combined secret and provided to a Claim.
+The CompositeResourceDefinition (`XRD`), can restrict which secrets keys are put in the combined secret and provided to a Claim.

-By default an XRD writes all secret keys from the composed resources to the combined secret object.
+By default an XRD writes all secret keys listed in the composed resource `connectionDetails` to the combined secret object.

 Limit the keys passed to the combined secret object and Claims with a
 {{<hover label="xrd" line="4">}}connectionSecretKeys{{</hover>}} object.